ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/ajaxcheckoutcontroller.md

 }
 ```

-`validateStepAction` makes usage of this service to determine the correct step.
+`validateStepAction()` uses this service to determine the correct step.

 ``` php
 /** @var CheckoutStepServiceInterface $checkoutStepService */